Zen to Go Logo

 Creating your own mental sanctuary is easier than it seems.
 The key is consistency and allowing your imagination to flow freely.

 • Step 2: Close your eyes and breathe.
-Take several deep, slow breaths to start calming your body and mind, preparing them for visualization.
+Take several deep, slow breaths to start calming your body and mind, preparing them for the visualization.

 5. Yoga for Stress